top of page

 Historian | Designer | Educator

-I analyze, teach & theorize about the objects that surround us every day.
+I analyze, teach & theorize about the objects and interiors that surround us every day.

 • Instagram - Black Circle